 After you’ve freshened up, waltz out of those toilets with your head held high, knowing you really do smell like roses.

 Believe it or not, but zinc and magnesium help us smell good, so it’s vital you get enough in your diet.

 Zinc is found in whole grains, beans and chickpeas, as well as red meat and chicken, while magnesium is in leafy greens, nuts and fish.

 It doesn’t take a genius to know this symptom comes with feelings of embarrassment and shame.
-You can take steps to help her hold her head up high and banish self-consciousness, even if you can’t banish hormonal body odour.
+You can take steps to help them hold their head up high and banish self-consciousness, even if you can’t banish hormonal body odour.

-The advice we’ve shared with her on this particular symptom includes staying away from man-made fabrics such as lycra and nylon, and sticking to loose cotton attire instead.
-Changing her clothes daily, even if they’re not dirty may help.
+The advice we’ve shared with them on this particular symptom includes staying away from man-made fabrics such as lycra and nylon and sticking to loose cotton attire instead.
+Changing their clothes daily, even if they’re not dirty may help.

-Additionally, we’ve recommended using a soap-free body wash which will help maintain normal PH levels in her nether regions and carry a quick-fix kit with wipes, spare undies and deodorant just in case she gets hot and bothered.
+Additionally, we’ve recommended using a soap-free body wash which will help maintain normal PH levels in their nether regions and carry a quick-fix kit with wipes, spare undies and deodorant just in case they get hot and bothered.